VRedBull/Data-Structures-and-Algorithms-Fundamentals/Notes/Part 4 Array Representation.md

 - But the memory allocated to it is linear and not multidimensional.

-- There are 3 different ways in which we can represent 2D-arrays.
+- There are 4 different ways in which we can represent 2D-arrays.

-  **Way 1** - Simplest array declaration, with memeory inside stack.
+  **Way 1** - Simplest array declaration, with memory inside stack.

   ```c++
   int A[3][4] = {			//this 2D array have 3 arrays with each length 4